-From a very early age, professional wrestling was an integral part of the life of Evan Ginzburg and has led him in a variety of different directions, with wrestling never being too far away.
-As a guest on The Genius Cast podcast with Lanny Poffo and Pro Wrestling Stories’ JP Zarka, he fondly reminisced on how he discovered wrestling at an early age while growing up in Brooklyn, New York.
+From a very early age, professional wrestling was an integral part of Evan Ginzburg’s life and has led him in various directions, with wrestling never being too far away.
+As a guest on The Genius Cast podcast with Lanny Poffo and Pro Wrestling Stories’ JP Zarka, he fondly reminisced on how he discovered wrestling early in Brooklyn, New York.

 "Wrestling shows then were mostly squash matches and very different than what we see on Raw and Smackdown."

 It is now known that the logic behind this was that the "good" matches were mostly saved for live events to encourage people to purchase tickets.
 Bruno Sammartino was interviewed maybe a couple of times a year on television, but if you wanted to watch him wrestle, you had to see him live.

 Evan later discovered wrestling out of The Olympic Auditorium in Los Angeles, California.
 The show was called Lucha Libre and broadcast in New York City on channel 41, a Spanish-language station.
 He fondly remembers stars like "The Golden Greek" John Tolos, The Hollywood Blondes (Jerry Brown and Buddy Roberts), the hated tandem of Gordman and Goliath, Oliver Humperdink, and of course, Freddie Blassie.